 The Evolution of Self Service Kiosks in Restaurants

-Customers have grown accustomed to helping themselves at many dining establishments over the years, whether it’s placing their orders at counters or choosing items from a buffet and paying for them.
+Customers have grown accustomed to helping themselves at many dining establishments over the years, whether it’s placing their orders at counters at the restaurant POS or choosing items from a buffet and paying for them.
 What’s evolved over the last few years is the ability to do this on self-checkout screens.

 Today, customers scan, select, and swipe their credit cards on on-screen menus to place orders, and make payments without involving other humans.
 Many major fast food establishments from McDonald’s to Panera Bread are making the self-service kiosk experience the norm.
 Most of the 14,000 McDonald’s locations in the U.S. will have ordering kiosks by 2020; Taco Bell is aiming to have them in all locations by the end of 2019.

 Other restaurant chains have incorporated smaller scale digital tablets at tables to showcase menu specials, order drinks, and make payments through self-checkout screens.